Kansas Military and Veterans Benefits

 Learn more about Kansas State Taxes on Military Disability Retirement Pay

-Kansas State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation (DIC): DIC is a tax free monetary benefit paid to eligibleChild kneeling by a grave survivors of military Service members who died in the line of duty or eligible survivors of Veterans whose death resulted from a service-connected injury or disease.
+young child hugging a tombstone in a veteran cemetery Kansas State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation (DIC): DIC is a tax free monetary benefit paid to eligible survivors of military Service members who died in the line of duty or eligible survivors of Veterans whose death resulted from a service-connected injury or disease.

 Learn more about Kansas State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation

-IRS Combat and Hazardous Duty Areas for Tax Purposes
+IRS Combat Zones for Tax Purposes

 Learn more about Extension to file Taxes for Deployed Kansas Service Members